sony/model_optimization/model_compression_toolkit/quantizers_infrastructure/README.md

 Quantizers infrastructure is a module containing quantization abstraction and quantizers for hardware-oriented model optimization tools such as the Model Compression Toolkit ([MCT](https://github.com/sony/model_optimization)).

-It provides the required abstraction for emulating inference-time quantization and optimization methods such as quantization aware training.
+It provides the required abstraction for emulating inference-time quantization and trainable quantization methods such as quantization-aware training.

 ## High level description